 For more information about the course, contact Dr. Heck at email@example.com.
 He is also the author or editor of thirteen books, three of them on C. S. Lewis, including reprints of the Socratic Digest and The Personal Heresy.

-Dr. Carl Trovall, dean of the College of Liberal Arts, was one of 32 mid-level administrators in higher education nationwide that was selected by the Council of Independent Colleges (CIC) to participate in a year-long Senior Leadership Academy.
+Dr. Carl Trovall, the Richard J. Dinda Professor of Lutheran Identity and Mission, was one of 32 mid-level administrators in higher education nationwide that was selected by the Council of Independent Colleges (CIC) to participate in a year-long Senior Leadership Academy.

 Individuals chosen for the program are administrators in higher education who have been identified by their institutions as having the potential for senior leadership positions in independent colleges or universities.
 Trovall will participate in two seminars, one in Portland, Oregon, October 31November 2, 2014, and one in Washington, DC, June 2426, 2015.
 He also will undertake a mentoring program, work with experts, participate in webinars, and engage in a series of readings and case studies during the 20142015 academic year.